 How to Have Difficult Conversations Without Losing Your Cool

-TL;DR: Use the DESC framework (Describe, Express, Specify, Consequences) for difficult conversations.
+Use the DESC framework (Describe, Express, Specify, Consequences) for difficult conversations.
 Prepare your delivery in advance and practice under realistic conditions to stay composed.

 You know you need to have the conversation.
 You've been putting it off for days — maybe weeks.
 The salary talk with your boss.
 The boundary conversation with your partner.
 The feedback session with an underperforming team member.